bobbytrapz/autosr/README.md

 Even if you exit, autosr will still run in the background.

-To stop all tracking and recording it run:
+To stop all tracking and recording run:

 ```
 autosr stop